 After that, we create the implementation of the test, which has to include a button that will lead users to the next welcome page if they click the next button.

 After that, when checking SonarQube, a tool to identify whether our code already complies with the rules and to identify code smells, I noticed that there were some code duplications happening.
-The duplication happens because I import script in each HTML file.
+The duplication happens because I import the script in each HTML file.

 In this step, I’m refactoring by making a baseWelcome.html that contains the script that I use in every HTML file.
 But because I wrote a test before, I don’t have to worry about whether the refactored code still does as I wish.